 Whether you use top-tier gas or save more money at the pump, the bottom line is this: If you don’t maintain your fuel system as you should, it will eventually break down.
 Your owner’s manual has a recommended schedule for fuel system maintenance, including the proper time to replace the fuel filter and pump and to clean the injectors and tank.

 Checkpoint Motors cannot stress enough the importance of sticking to this maintenance schedule.
 It keeps your engine fuel efficient and running at its best regardless of the fuel you buy.
-Call us today at 503-655-2321.
+Call us today.
 We happily serve customers in Oregon City, OR.